ajess33/lab02/README.md

 Number and name of feature: Sort The Images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 5:00

-Finish time:
+Finish time: 6:00

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 ---